raphendyr/run-mooc-grader/README.md

 ### Usage

 Mooc grader is installed in `/srv/grader`.
-You may mount a development version of the MOOC grader source code on top of that, if you wish.
+You can mount a development version of the MOOC-Grader source code to `/src/grader`.
+The container will then copy it to `/srv/grader` and compile the translation file (django.po).
+If you mount directly to `/srv/grader`, you need to manually compile the translation file beforehand, but on the other hand, Django can reload the code and restart the server without restarting the whole container when you edit the source code files.

 Location `/data` is a volume and contains exercise data, database and secret key.
 It is world writable, so you can run this container as normal user.